Configure an Edge site with a Google Artifact Registry

 Service Account Key

-To install your Edge site on k3s with a Google Artifact Registry using the Service Account Key authentication method, add the following flags to the installation command:
+To install your Edge site with container images stored within a Google Artifact Registry using the Service Account Key authentication method, add the following flags to the installation command:

 -r registries.yaml